imaginando/imaginando.github.io/vs/vs2/modulation-sources.md

 - **Release** - Once the incoming audio drops under the Threshold, the generated modulation signal starts fading to 0.
 A large release value makes it decrease slowly, making it fade out over time.
 Low values make it disappear abruptly.
 - **Input** - Select audio input.
 These are the input channels of your **Input Audio Device**.
 Audio from the **Audio Player** is always available as ‘Player’.
 - **Lock** - Keep this AM’s state when changing through patches.
+- **Value Display** - This vertical bar provides a helpgul visualization of the generated modulation signal.

 ---